Dailies: Other uses

 Outside of their use in producing a motion picture, dailies are desirable by fans as a collector's item and to see more of the filmmaking process.
 They are also desirable to film students and teachers to illustrate how a film is shot and as a tool to practice editing.
 For a variety of reasons, major motion picture studios never release their dailies for outside use.
-One cited problem is that the Screen Actors Guild has a clause in their contract to protect their actors' privacy which says that the producers of all union productions must give up their rights to the actor's performance for anything but the edited movie.
-In most other English-speaking countries, the actor's unions have similar contracts which limit the distribution of all film dailies.
+A cited problem is that SAG-AFTRA has a clause in its contract to protect its actors' privacy which says that the producers of all union productions must give up their rights to the actor's performance for anything but the edited movie.
+In most other English-speaking countries, the actors' unions have similar contracts which limit the distribution of all film dailies.
 New Zealand does not have this limitation, which is why the dailies from Xena and Hercules are included on the DVDs for these shows.

 Every year American Cinema Editors holds the ACE Film Editing Contest in which they make dailies available to 50 film students for an editing contest.
 ACE also sells a videotape with film dailies from the 1950s TV show Gunsmoke.
-These film dailies have been used by many film schools for the last 40 years.

-Rushes and dailies are also used to create trailers, even if they may contain footage that is not in the final movie, or the trailer editor and the film editor may use different takes of a particular shot.
+The film dailies have been used by many film schools for the last 40 years.
+Rushes and dailies are used to create trailers, even if they may contain footage which is not in the final movie, or the trailer editor and the film editor may use different takes of a particular shot.